PPIB Approves Execution Of IA With Thar Coal Power Generation Project - UrduPoint

 PPIB Approves Execution Of IA With Thar Coal Power Generation Project

-Minister for Power Omar Ayub Khan said that the government was bringing revolution in power sector to make it efficient, sustainable, affordable and competitive while chairing the 126th PPIB meeting, said a press release here on Wednesday.
+Minister for Power Omar Ayub Khan said that the government was bringing revolution in power sector to make it efficient, sustainable, affordable and competitive while chairing the 126th meeting of PPIB, said a press release issued here on Friday.

-The government was promoting hydro and coal along with wind and solar for lowering the tariff for which maximum facilitation is being given to the investors remaining within the legal bounds, he added.
+The government was promoting hydro and coal along with wind and solar for lowering the tariff for which maximum facilitation was being given to the investors remaining within the legal bounds, he added.

-The Minister pointed out that the incumbent government was focused on removing the bottlenecks and improving the ease of doing business for encouraging investors to initiate new projects and expand their operations in Pakistan.
+The minister pointed out that the incumbent government focused on removing the bottlenecks and improving the ease of doing business for encouraging investors to initiate new projects and expand their operations in Pakistan.

 The 1,320 MW thar coal based power project by Thar Coal Block-1 Power Generation Company (Pvt) Limited (TCB-1) holds significant standing among the fleet of CPEC projects.